-Sixty-two avid grouse hunters reported information during the 2014-15 survey season, providing grouse hunting statistics for 843 hunting trips (Fig. 1).
-Hunt information was reported from 22 different counties, though some counties had relatively few reports (Fig. 2).
-With 78 hunts, Ashe County was the most reported county in the Northern Mountains.
-With 177 hunts, Macon County was the most reported county in the Southern Mountains.
+Fifty-nine avid grouse hunters reported information during the 2015-16 survey season, providing grouse hunting statistics for 704 hunting trips (Fig. 1).
+Hunt information was reported from 21 different counties, though some counties had relatively few reports (Fig. 2).
+With 49 hunts, Ashe County was the most reported county in the Northern Mountains.
+With 133 hunts, Macon County was the most reported county in the Southern Mountains.
 The gradual annual decline of total reported grouse hunting trips has primarily been a function of fewer survey respondents and fewer hunting trips taken per hunter.
 Presumably this is due to fewer grouse and poor hunting in recent years.

 Figure 1.
-Total number of reported hunts by volunteer avid grouse hunter survey participants, 1984-2014.
+Total number of reported hunts by volunteer avid grouse hunter survey participants, 1984-85 through 2015-16.

 Figure 2.
-Total number of reported hunts by county during the 2014-15 hunting season by avid grouse hunter survey participants.
+Total number of reported hunts by county during the 2015-16 hunting season by avid grouse hunter survey participants.

-During the 2014-15 season, avid grouse survey participants hunted an average of 13.3 times (Fig. 3).
-While the number of hunts has increased somewhat over the last six years it is clear that participants are hunting considerably fewer times than during the 1980's and 1990's.
-The average length of a hunting trip has declined somewhat over that time period as well, with an average trip length of 3.6 hours reported during the 2014-15 season (Fig 4).
+During the 2015-16 season, avid grouse survey participants hunted an average of 11.9 times (Fig. 3).
+It is clear that participants are hunting considerably fewer times than during the 1980's and 1990's.
+The average length of a hunting trip has declined somewhat over that time period as well, with an average trip length of 3.6 hours reported during the 2015-16 season (Fig 4).

 Figure 3.
-Average number of hunting trips per hunter based on avid grouse hunter survey participants, 1985-2014.
+Average number of hunting trips per hunter based on avid grouse hunter survey participants, 1985-86 through 2015-16.

 Figure 4.
-Average length (hours) of hunting trips of avid grouse hunter survey participants, 1984-2014.
+Average length (hours) of hunting trips of avid grouse hunter survey participants, 1984-85 through 2015-16.

 Flush rates are presented both by hunting trip and by hours hunted in this report.
 Flush rates by hour may provide a more precise index to grouse abundance, while flush rates by hunting trip are more applicable from grouse hunting perspectives.
-However we recognize that hunters will change their hunting locations over time to areas with relatively more grouse.
-This selective hunting behavior by avid hunters has a tendency to skew trend estimates such that they may not represent actual annual abundances or changes in abundance across the full landscape.
+However, we recognize that hunters will change their hunting locations over time to areas with relatively more grouse.
+This selective hunting behavior has a tendency to skew trend estimates such that they may not represent actual annual abundances or changes in abundance across the full landscape.

 The avid grouse hunter survey has documented overall long term declines in hourly flush rates.
 While some years have shown slight increases, the overall trend has been a steady decline.
 This has been true on both private land and Game Lands and in both the northern and southern mountain regions.
-In 2014-15 flush rates continued to be higher on private land than on public game lands (Fig. 5).
-Historically more grouse were typically reported in the southern mountain region, however flush rates for both regions have been similar over the past eight years (Fig. 6).
+In 2015-16 flush rates continued to be higher on private land than on public game lands (Fig. 5).
+Historically more grouse were reported in the southern mountain region, however flush rates reported from the northern mountains have been slightly higher for the last two seasons (Fig. 6).

 Figure 5.
-Average grouse flushed per hour by land type by avid grouse hunter survey participants, 1989-2014.
+Average grouse flushed per hour by land type by avid grouse hunter survey participants, 1989-90 through 2015-16.

 Figure 6.
-Average grouse flushed per hour by region by avid grouse hunter survey participants, 1984-2014.
+Average grouse flushed per hour by region by avid grouse hunter survey participants, 1984-85 through 2015-16.